CarstenAgerskov/skill-the-cows-lists/README.md

 #### Undo
 You can undo the last operation, within 2 minutes, for example:
 * You: "Hey Mycroft, add task to list Inbox"
-* Mycroft: "Item task was added to list inbox"
+* Mycroft: "Task was added to list inbox"
 * You: "Hey Mycroft, undo"
-* Mycroft: "I have removed task from list inbox again"
+* Mycroft: "I have removed task from list inbox again" The words undo, revert, roll back, restore can be used

 #### Read list
 Read the tasks on a list:
 * You: "Hey Mycroft, read list inbox"